AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 ### Query logs {#query-logs}

-The query log UI allows you to monitor and review execution details for all queries that have been run either via the Query Editor or the Query Service API.
+The query logs UI allows you to monitor and review execution details for all queries that have been run either via the Query Editor or the Query Service API.
 This brings transparency to Query Service activities, allowing you to check the metadata for **all** the queries that have been executed across Query Service.
 It includes all types of queries whether it is an exploratory, batch, or scheduled query.

-Query logs can be accessed either through the Platform UI or the [Audit Query API](https://developer.adobe.com/experience-platform-apis/references/audit-query/).
-Query logs are located in the [!UICONTROL Logs] tab of the [!UICONTROL Queries] workspace.
+Query logs can be accessed either through the Platform UI in the [!UICONTROL Logs] tab of the [!UICONTROL Queries] workspace.

 ![The Queries log tab with the details panel highlighted.](../images/data-governance/overview/queries-log.png)